Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Inviting readers to engage and reflect on their own journeys.

-This type of post is less prescriptive than a “how to” post.
-You’re not setting out to tell readers the only or best way to do something … you’re simply sharing how you did it.
+A “How I” post is less prescriptive than a “How to” post.
+You’re not setting out to tell readers the only or best way to do something.
+You’re simply sharing how you did it.
+This format works especially well when the result isn’t typical, since “how I” implies it’s one person’s experience rather than a universal playbook.

 Lifestyle Blog Post Examples